oracle/weblogic-azure/aks/dbTemplate.md

 {% include sub-template-prerequisites-wls.md %}

-If you are using your own datasource driver, make sure the datasource driver is uploaded during the WebLogic Server instance provisioning.
+If you are using your own data source driver, make sure the data source driver is uploaded during the WebLogic Server instance provisioning.

-You can create a WebLogic cluster with datasource driver library with steps:
+You can create a WebLogic cluster with data source driver library with steps:

   - Open [WebLogic on AKS marketplace offer](https://portal.azure.com/?feature.customPortal=false#create/oracle.20210620-wls-on-aks20210620-wls-on-aks)

   - Input values to **Basics** and **Config AKS cluster** blade

   - In the Database blade, select **Yes** to connect to database.
-For **Choose databse type**, select **Other**, upload datasource driver in **Datasource driver**.
+For **Choose databse type**, select **Other**, upload data source driver in **data source driver**.

   - Finish other inputs, create **Review + create** to provison a cluster.

-You will get a WebLogic cluster with your datasource driver built in the image.
+You will get a WebLogic cluster with your data source driver built in the image.

 ### Database Instance

 To apply a database with {{ site.data.var.wlsFullBrandName }},
 you must have an existing database instance to use.

-#### Work with built-in datasource driver
+#### Work with built-in data source driver

 The marketplace offer ships with database driver for [Oracle](https://ms.portal.azure.com/#blade/Microsoft_Azure_Marketplace/MarketplaceOffersBlade/selectedMenuItemId/home/searchQuery/oracle%20database), [Azure SQL Server](https://docs.microsoft.com/en-us/azure/azure-sql/) and [Azure Database for PostgreSQL](https://docs.microsoft.com/en-us/azure/azure-sql/database/single-database-create-quickstart?WT.mc_id=gallery&tabs=azure-portal).
-You can invoke the dbTemplate to create datasource connection for those database.
+You can invoke the dbTemplate to create data source connection for those database.
 If you do not have an instance, please create one from Azure portal.

-#### Bring your own datasource driver
+#### Bring your own data source driver

-Besides [Oracle](https://ms.portal.azure.com/#blade/Microsoft_Azure_Marketplace/MarketplaceOffersBlade/selectedMenuItemId/home/searchQuery/oracle%20database), [Azure SQL Server](https://docs.microsoft.com/en-us/azure/azure-sql/) and [Azure Database for PostgreSQL](https://docs.microsoft.com/en-us/azure/azure-sql/database/single-database-create-quickstart?WT.mc_id=gallery&tabs=azure-portal), you are able to create datasource connection using other databases, such as [IBM Informix](https://www.ibm.com/products/informix) and [MariaDB](https://mariadb.org/), but you have to follow those steps to achieve that:
+Besides [Oracle](https://ms.portal.azure.com/#blade/Microsoft_Azure_Marketplace/MarketplaceOffersBlade/selectedMenuItemId/home/searchQuery/oracle%20database), [Azure SQL Server](https://docs.microsoft.com/en-us/azure/azure-sql/) and [Azure Database for PostgreSQL](https://docs.microsoft.com/en-us/azure/azure-sql/database/single-database-create-quickstart?WT.mc_id=gallery&tabs=azure-portal), you are able to create data source connection using other databases, such as [IBM Informix](https://www.ibm.com/products/informix) and [MariaDB](https://mariadb.org/), but you have to follow those steps to achieve that:

   - Create your database server, and make sure the database is accessible from Azure.

   - Ship your database driver to WebLogic cluster.
-The only approach to upload a datasource driver is using [marketplace offer](https://portal.azure.com/?feature.customPortal=false#create/oracle.20210620-wls-on-aks20210620-wls-on-aks).
-The offer enables you to bring your own datasource driver.
+The only approach to upload a data source driver is using [marketplace offer](https://portal.azure.com/?feature.customPortal=false#create/oracle.20210620-wls-on-aks20210620-wls-on-aks).
+The offer enables you to bring your own data source driver.
 See [WebLogic Server Instance](#webLogic-server-instance)

-  - Invoke the dbTemplate to update an existing datasource connection or create another new datasource connection.
+  - Invoke the dbTemplate to update an existing data source connection or create another new data source connection.

-### Apply multiple datasource
+### Apply multiple data source

-You may want to enable multiple datasource in your cluster for the following usage:
+You may want to enable multiple data source in your cluster for the following usage:
-  - Create multiple datasource connections using the same database
+  - Create multiple data source connections using the same database
-  - Create multiple datasource connections using different databases
+  - Create multiple data source connections using different databases

-You can deploy different datasource connections using the database ARM template, by changing the ARM parameters file and invoking the template again with Azure CLI.
+You can deploy different data source connections using the database ARM template, by changing the ARM parameters file and invoking the template again with Azure CLI.

-To deploy datasource using your own datasource driver, we assume the datasource driver has been uploaded to the cluster.
+To deploy data source using your own data source driver, we assume the data source driver has been uploaded to the cluster.
 See [WebLogic Server Instance](#webLogic-server-instance)

 ## Prepare the Parameters JSON file